 I fully believe this, too, and I believe that it has drastically increased since.
 With the rise of the MLM, anyone can mompreneur on any given day at any given moment.

-And while I don’t love 80% of the MLM businesses out there, what I can get behind and support are other mompreneurs; those who are doing their thing and getting all the silent kudos from women like my mom.
+And while I don’t love 80% of the MLM businesses out there, what I can get behind and support are other mompreneurs.
+You know, those who are doing their thing and getting all the silent kudos from women like my mom.

 So I support mompreneurs, and I think anyone can (and should) give as much support as possible.